 If you want more color, do more coats.
 Wipe off any excess with a lint free cloth.

 Let it dry.
-Since there isn’t much paint in the stain, I would suggest a coat of Protect to keep your piece pretty.
+Since there isn’t much paint in the stain, I would suggest a coat of Protect or finishing wax to keep your piece pretty.

 I think this cute little tray may end up in the circus’s big girl room.
 Its colorful – like her.